Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 Of course, if you overdo it, it backfires.

 So, if your replies feel random, people lose interest.
 Or if you disappear without context, it feels rude.
+And not everyone likes this style anyway.
+Some people want consistency.
+They want daily communication.
+That’s valid too.

-So this only works if the other person is on a similar wavelength.
+As a result, this only works if the other person is on a similar wavelength.

+The biggest benefit is simple.
+You stop feeling drained – for a change.
 Moreover, you’re not stuck in conversations that feel like obligations.
 Also, you’re not checking your phone every few minutes.

 And when you do talk, it feels intentional.
+That alone changes the whole experience.

 Why Shrekking Feels More ‘Real’ Than Modern Dating?